The Wrecker (1929 film): Production

-The film was shot as a silent, with a soundtrack was later added.
 The crash scene was filmed at Herriard on the Basingstoke and Alton Light Railway.
-A set of SECR coaches and a SECR F1 Class locomotive No. A148 were released on an incline to collide into a Foden steam lorry.
+A set of SECR coaches and F1 class locomotive No. A148 were released on an incline to collide into a Foden steam lorry.
 The impact, which destroyed the locomotive and the lorry, was recorded by 22 cameras and has been described as "the most spectacular rail crash in cinema history."

 Restoration

+The sound public domain version of the film was restored by The Vitaphone Soundtrack Project in 2025 and place on the Internet Archive.
+This is the version that the majority of audiences saw in 1929.

+The 2009 DVD uses a mute print that does not have the original sound.
+A modern musical score by the composer Neil Brand and bears no resemblance to the original score of 1929.
+The original musical score is said to have been removed because it had been prepared by Tiffany Pictures, the American film studio, and this sound version had become public domain.

-The film has been restored, with a new musical score by the composer Neil Brand.
-On 26 November 2009 it was launched at a special screening at the Watercress Line, a heritage railway close to where the filming took place.
-The film was released on DVD in the UK on 16 November 2009.
+On 26 November 2009 the film was launched at a special screening at the Watercress Line, a heritage railway close to where the filming took place.